 The writer is at his desk.
 His coffee is beside his computer mouse, where it steams and waits, like a companion.
 The writer drinks the one cup of black coffee every morning.
 He acknowledges that without it he would find the beginning difficult, yet it is his habit to glance down at his steaming, waiting companion once or twice before taking a sip, as though it was a temptation.
 This is his only stimulant, for—read no pride in it—he does not smoke.
 Though perhaps one may count the modest library of classics next to his desk: a glance in its direction enlivens him.
 As for counter-stimulants, this is easy: when he does not want to be disturbed by his wife of children, he hangs a sock on his office doorknob.
 But the writer does not often need to use the sock.
 Only once, in fact, when he wanted to be sure to get a thought down—a thought which turned into a story and which this morning, just now, he has discovered is missing from his computer files.
 Perhaps it was never saved in the first place.
 Not to worry.
 He drinks his coffee, sets his fingers on the keyboard.
 The writer is perfect.

-The writer pauses to look at the dimples of shadow made upon his coffee mug by the sunlight.
+The writer pauses to look at the dimples of shadow the sun makes upon his coffee mug.
 No words written and already it is empty.
-But, as we’ve said, the writer drinks only one cup a day.
+But the writer drinks only one cup a day.
 The writer is perfect.

-The writer has learned to discern the various guises that the Doubt takes on, even when the Doubt is crafty—such as a certain period during which the Doubt did not appear and he began to wonder whether that was a bad sign, until he realized that that itself was the Doubt.
+The writer has learned to discern the various guises which the Doubt assumes.
+Sometimes the Doubt is very crafty.
 Today it is the spectre of his lost word document, the one he had put the sock on the doorknob in order to write.
 Could it have been his breakthrough?
 Is his chance gone?
 Is it over for him?
 These are the thoughts that the writer, one by one, dismisses from his mind.
 The Doubt is tempting him to look upon his life, his own life, instead of the lives of his characters.
 It is tempting him to characterize himself as though he were in a story—and worse, as though his life, in its entirety, were a problem.
-Just what he has taught himself not to do.
-There is only darkness in this direction; only an endless muddle.
+This is just what he has taught himself not to do.
+There is only darkness in this direction, only an endless muddle.
 The writer takes a breath.
-He returns to what he believes, namely, that everything may be boiled down to this: a character and his problem.
-They are two things, not one.
-People are perfect; circumstances are not.
+He returns to what he believes, namely, that everything may be boiled down to a character and his problem.
+These are two things, not one: people are perfect, circumstances are not.
 There is, in the difference between them, the writer’s salvation: all clarity is achieved in achieving the separation of the character from the problem.
-No, there need be no "quiet desperation" in the writer’s life, no spiritual condition at all.
+No, there need be no “quiet desperation” in the writer’s life, no spiritual condition at all.
 There need only be this: the writer and his problem.
 What is the problem?
 The Doubt.
 What is the Doubt?
 The thought that there might be something more than the writer and his problem.
 And so there it is, the solution already.
 He thinks to himself, in the whelming joy of conquest: I am glad to have had my chaotic youth, and even my Doubt, for it all gives me something to write about.
 The thought gives him further momentum.
 Such a thought has power, for in it all of life, even the Doubt, is subsumed: it turns reality on its hinge, and suddenly there is nothing in life that cannot be written about.
-The writer’s life is again organized.
 He may create characters and their problems.
 He types a word.
 He types another word.
 His excitement mounts.
 Perfect.

-The writer hears a knocking on the door.
+There is a knocking on the door.
 That’s his wife, wanting something.
 He listens.
 Okay, he thinks, let me pause this, and he and gets up.
-But then he frowns.
+But he frowns.
 He reaches down and he removes one of his socks.
 Yes, people are perfect, circumstances are not.
 There is only the writer and his problem.
 He opens the door; he glances apologetically at his wife.
 Her face is distressed, and he is glad for the sock, which he slips over the doorknob.
 Now the door is shut.
 Now he is back at his desk.
 The Doubt is again conquered.
-He will keep to his work.
-He will write a little every day, without investment in the outcome.
-So long as he’s writing.
+He will keep to his work, writing a little every day, without investment in the outcome; just so long as he’s writing.
 And he is.
 Look, even now.
-Does not matter what about: he is writing!
+It does not matter what about: he is writing!
 The writer is perfect, and the knocks are like hammers from outside the universe of time.